Word count: 233 words

 I’ve been to the Stratford Theatre, in Ontario, only once, when we saw an effervescent production of Anything Goes.
 But last week I read a review of the company’s new staging of Much Ado About Nothing.
 And the word that caught my eye?
 Palimpsest.
 Here is how it was used:

 My friend, the late Lloyd Dykk, taught me this word many years ago.
 It means a manuscript page from a scroll or book from which the text has been scraped off so the page can be used again.
-A photograph of a page from the Archimedes palimpsest is shown here.
+A photograph of a page from a palimpsest is shown here.
 Metaphorically (as in the theatre review) it means something that has been layered, implying both richness and depth.

 Etymologically, the word dates back to 1660s Latin, palimpsestus, which in turn came from the Greek palimpsestos meaning “scraped again.”